-The valuation has been conducted in accordance with generally accepted actuarial principles and practices, including the applicable Actuarial Standards of Practice as issued by the Actuarial Standards Board, and reflects all applicable federal laws and regulations.
-GASB 74 and 75 requires that each significant assumption reflect the client's best estimate of the Plan's future experience solely with respect to that assumption.
+The valuation has been conducted in accordance with all applicable federal laws and regulations, as well as generally accepted actuarial principles and practices, including the applicable Actuarial Standards of Practice as issued by the Actuarial Standards Board; specifically No. 6 for Measuring Retiree Group Benefit Obligations, No. 23 for Data Quality, No. 27 for Selection of Economic Assumptions for Measuring Pension Obligations, and No. 35 for Selection of Demographic and Other Noneconomic Assumption reflect the client's best estimate of the Plan's future experience solely with respect to that assumption.
 In our opinion, the assumptions and methods used in this valuation, as adopted by the District, represent reasonable expectations of anticipated plan experience under GASB 74 and 75.

-The total OPEB liability and certain sensitivity information shown in this report are based on an actuarial valuation performed as of December 31, 2017.
-All calculations contained in this report are based on same census information, substantive plan provisions, and assumptions/methods as set forth in the respective sections of the report entitled Actuarial Valuation as of December 31, 2017, including GASB 45 Disclosures for the Plan/Fiscal Year Ending December 31, 2017 and GASB 74 Disclosures for the Plan/Fiscal Year Ending December 31, 2017.
-It is our opinion that the assumptions used for this purpose are internally consistent, reasonable, and comply with the requirements under GASB 74 and 75.
+The total OPEB liability and certain sensitivity information shown in this report are based on an actuarial valuation performed as of December 31, 2019.
+It is our opinion that the assumptions and methods used for this valuation and funding purposes are internally consistent, reasonable, and comply with the requirements under GASB 74 and 75, as well as the guidance set by Actuarial Standards of Practice as issued by the Actuarial Standards Board.